Tenure-track Assistant Professor of Health Systems, Management, and Policy

 Short Biography

-My name is Dr. Tran T. Doan, and I was born in Southern California and raised in Pittsburgh, Pennsylvania.
+My name is Tran T. Doan, PhD, MPH (she-her) and I was born in Southern California and raised in Pittsburgh, Pennsylvania.
 I received a PhD in Health Services Organization and Policy with a concentration in Operations Research and Decision Science.
 Recognizing my privileges and all the opportunities and comforts that come along with it, I am deeply motivated to give back and do more.
 I am constantly curious and rooted in community and service.
 I lived in California, Georgia, Maryland, Pennsylvania, Texas, Virginia, Washington DC, Michigan, and Colorado (in that order).
 I currently reside in Denver, Colorado.
-Connect with me on X/Twitter @trantdoan.

 Professional Biography

-My name is Dr. Tran T. Doan, and I work as an Assistant Professor at the Colorado School of Public Health.
+My name is Tran T. Doan, PhD, MPH (she-her) and I work as an Assistant Professor at the Colorado School of Public Health at the University of Colorado Anschutz Medical Campus in Aurora, Colorado.
 My research uses decision science tools—including cost-effectiveness analysis, discrete choice experiments, and mixed methods research—to support complex medical decision-making that are evidence-based and patient-centered.
 I am particularly interested to explore how adolescents, for whom data collection has been historically challenging, make decisions about seeking confidential and culturally competent mental health services.

 I received a Master of Public Health in Infectious Disease and Microbiology and a Global Health Certificate from the University of Pittsburgh.
 I also received a Bachelor of Science in Chemistry with honors from the University of Richmond.